 You already know that starting a podcast is an excellent way to learn new things, grow your influence, and market your products and services.

-But with almost 10 million podcasts on Spotify, Apple Podcasts, and Google Podcasts, do you even have a chance as a beginner?
+But with over 10 million podcasts on Spotify, Apple Podcasts, and YouTube, do you even have a chance as a beginner?
 How do you stand out and grow a successful podcast from scratch?

 In this article, I’ll share proven podcasting tips to help you start a podcast the right way and claim your piece of the pie in this fast-growing industry.